What Kind of Jobs Can I Still Get with a DUI on My Record or Found in My Background Check?

 Job hunters seeking free legal advice to common questions such as how to best explain a DUI on a job application to increase the chances of getting hired, can also contact us for help and proper guidance for these concerns.

-Jobs you can get with a DUI, DWI record August 2023 additional resources & references:
+Jobs you can get with a DUI, DWI record 2024 additional resources:

 https://webapps.dol.gov/elaws/elg/